Cat gap: Feliform evolution

-All modern carnivorans, including felids, evolved from miacoids, which existed from approximately 66 to 33 million years ago.
-There were other earlier cat-like species but Proailurus (meaning "before the cat"; also called "Leman's Dawn Cat"), which appeared about 30 million years ago, is generally considered the first "true cat".
+Nimravids, also known as false-sabertoothed cats, were a group of saber-toothed predators that occupied the cat-like niche prior to the appearance of felids.
+Despite their cat-like appearance, they aren’t actually true cats, but instead a distinct family of feliforms.
+Nimravids first appeared in North America around 40 Ma, with the appearance of Pangurban.
+The diversification of nimravids was due to the extinction of oxyaenids, which opened the niche of cat-like predators.
+North American nimravids reached their highest diversity of 6 contemporary species during the Whitneyan and early Arikareean. ^{Including supplementary materials} The last North American nimravid, Pogonodon, went extinct 26 Ma, which marked the beginning of the "cat gap".
+Proailurus appeared about 30 million years ago, is generally considered the first "true cat".

 Following the appearance of the dawn cat, there is little in the fossil record for 10 million years to suggest that cats would prosper.
 In fact, although Proailurus persisted for at least 14 million years, there are so few felid fossils towards the end of the dawn cat's reign that paleontologists refer to this as the "cat gap".
 The turning point for cats came about with the appearance of a new genus of felids, Pseudaelurus.

-The increase in disparity through the early Miocene occurs during a time when few feliform fossils have been found in North America.
-The hypercarnivorous nimravid feliforms were extinct in North America after 26 Ma and felids did not arrive in North America until the Middle Miocene with the appearance of Pseudaelurus.
-Pseudaelurus crossed over to North America by way of the Bering land bridge from surviving populations in Asia 18.5 million years ago.
-All modern-day felids are descended from Pseudaelurus.
+Pseudaelurus crossed over to North America by way of the Bering land bridge from surviving populations in Asia 18.5 million years ago, which marked the end of the cat gap.
+All modern-day felids are descended from Pseudaelurus-grade felids.

-Nimravids, also known as false-sabertooths cats, were a group of saber-toothed predators.
-Despite their cat-like appearance, they aren’t actually true cats, but instead a distinct family.
-Physically, some nimravids resembled the saber-toothed cat Smilodon, which would not appear until many millions of years later.
-Nimravids first appeared in North America around 40 Ma, with the appearance of Pangurban.
-The extinction of nimravids in North America marked the beginning of the "cat gap".